machal/cssmine-content/content/css3-font-face.md

 }
 ```

-These days, we will most likely need just the WOFF and TTF formats (due to older
+These days, we will most likely need just the WOFF and TTF formats (for
-Androids) and EOT (due to IE8−).
+Androids) and EOT (for IE8−).
 But there is a bright future ahead of us.
 It is
 call WOFF.

-### WOFF Is Our Future
+### WOFF Is the Future

-In a few years, or months for that matter, the WOFF format will be the only
+In a few years, or for that matter, months, the WOFF format will be the only
-thing we will need:
+thing we need:

 ```css
 @font-face {